 - In the oven with the bacon, place whole jalapeños on a sheet of foil.
 Broil for 10 minutes.
 Flip and broil for an additional 5 minutes.
 Immediately place in a zip-lock bag and let "steam" for about 5 minutes.
 Remove from bag and peel off skin, deseed, remove stem and chop finely.

 - In a large bowl, mix together cream cheese, cheddar cheese, bacon bits, and jalapeños.

 - Pound out chicken breast until thickness is even.
 Spoon 1/3 of jalapeño popper mixture onto the middle of the chicken breast the fold the side over to form a "roll" of chicken.
 Do this for the remaining chicken breasts.

-- Bake at 425˚ for 20-25 minutes or until there is no pink.
-Serve topped with green onions.
+- Bake at 425˚ for 20-25 minutes and internal temperature of chicken reaches 165°F. Serve topped with green onions.